 Since its inception in 1958, the National Aeronautics and Space Administration (NASA) has been the face of American space travel and exploration.
 Countless space trips, moon landings, and explorations to other planets have been the on-going mission NASA has undertaken.
-But what is NASA actually doing now and what does NASA have planned for the future of American space travel and exploration?
+But what the latest NASA news on what the agency is actually doing now and what does NASA have planned for the future of American space travel and exploration?

 We have the latest NASA news.
 Follow us into NASA’s present and future of exploration.